prashantfb65/nlp/README.md

 ## Bag of Words
 A document represented as a vector of words counts is called a "Bag of Words".
 The cosine similarity can then be used to find the similarity between the two documents.
+We can use TF-IDF (Term Frequency - Inverse Document Frequency) to improve on BOW, which actually adjust word counts based on their frequency in corpus.

 Document 1 text:
 "India is good in cricket"